MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 # Create a database and get data

-In this article you'll learn you how to get data in a new or an existing database.
+In this article, you'll learn you how to get data in a new or an existing database.
 Once your database has data, you can proceed to query your data using Kusto Query language in a KQL queryset.

 ## Prerequisites